 Our AssessmentDigitalTrends.com reviewer Rachel Cericola gives a brief but informative evaluation of the Bose Wave SoundLink Music System.
 It's essentially the Bose Wave Music System bundled with the SoundLink upgrade kit (Est. $150), which adds the ability to stream music from a computer.
 She says the Bose has "very good sound quality" and can stream any and all audio with no file or format issues, but she has a hard time justifying the high price tag.

 Best Table Top Radio

-Our AssessmentIn this roundup, Bestcovery.com electronics expert Josh Tuliano names his top five picks for best tabletop radios.
-We can't determine the extent of any hands-on testing, but he does provide a short summary of why each radio is chosen.
+Our AssessmentIn this roundup, Bestcovery.com names its top five picks for best tabletop radios.
+We can't determine the extent of any hands-on testing, but a short summary explains why each radio is chosen.

 Tivoli Henry Kloss Model Two Radio and Tivoli Model CD Player

 Our AssessmentThis older in-depth review of the Tivoli Audio Model Two Radio and Model CD Player even includes the historical background of the Tivoli Audio Co.
 The Model Two and Model CD are rated against each other, with the former winning Phil Gold's "firm recommendation."
 He says the Model CD "seems like an afterthought."